kohlschutter/jacline/README.md

 # jacline

-jacline is a Java-to-Javascript transpiler, using a forked version of j2cl in combination with Google Closure Compiler, plus other libraries providing APIs combining the Java world with the browser world.
+jacline is a Java-to-Javascript transpiler, using a forked version of j2cl in combination with Google Closure Compiler, plus other libraries providing APIs that combine the Java world with the browser world.

 ## When JAva-to-CLosure Is Not Enough